birth-outcomes/birth_outcomes_summary/our_study/1_finding_focus.md

 **What we hope to learn** - e.g. timing of caesarean, where caesarean was needed, where caesarean was not needed, where forceps or ventouse deliveries would be unsuccessful, understanding inequalities.

-**Outcome** - neonatal and/or maternal; conditions, interventions and/or clinical observations; number of outcomes and whether seperate or composite; how outcomes are measured; expert feedback.
+**Outcome** - Assuming our aim is still a bit broad, need to choose a suitable outcome, and thinking about why we perform caesareans can help with that.
+For the outcome itself, things to consider include: neonatal and/or maternal; conditions, interventions and/or clinical observations; number of outcomes and whether seperate or composite; how outcomes are measured; expert feedback.

 **Treatment/intervention** - which interventions, how many you compare, whether you also include treatments after birth.